-Based on its experience in Peru, the YCW-A has developed the same process in Paraguay and intends to start a similar project in Guatemala soon.
+Based on its experience in Peru, the IYC has developed the same process in Paraguay, and intends to start a similar project in Guatemala soon.
 The experience of the Peruvian women will be key to the success of the initiatives launched in neighbouring countries.

 For the YCWA, it is essential to support each other and fight together with national sections, but also with trade unions and other social organisations, in order to achieve collectively more social justice.

-31- Domestic Workers Union (Sindicato de trabajadoras
+&lt;sup>29 Domestic Workers Union (Sindicato de trabajadoras del hogar).